paglobal/augmented-tabflow/README.md

 - collapse tree items in export dialog when done with exporting tab or tab group
 - make session trees and other dialog trees react to the necessary app state changes -
+- use `updateComplete` instead of `setTimeout` for waiting for components to change their state
+- always aggregate all `Ungrouped` tab group data after importing or exporting (apply functions from above)
 - check `migrateAndDedupe` function
 - implement better and more ergonomic error handling and fallbacks. look for keywords `async`, `await`, `error`, `@`, `@error`, `@fallback`, `@maybe`, `until` and `chrome`
 - use more thoughtful error messages